RWTH-EBC/AixCaliBuHA/paper.md

 The whole process is visualized with optional progress plots to inform the user about convergence and design space exploration.
 While the process chain can be fully automated, users can also perform semi-automatic calibration using their expert knowledge.

-Furthermore, most classes created for `AixCaliBuHA` are relevant to other research topics.
+Furthermore, most classes created for `AixCaliBuHA` can be used to automate tasks in simulation based research topics.
-All such classes are lumped in the new repository `ebcpy`.
+All such classes are lumped in the new repository \href{https://github.com/RWTH-EBC/ebcpy}{ebcpy}.
 This repository aims to collect modules commonly used to analyze and optimize building energy systems and building indoor environments.
-Lastly, the coupling between Modelica and python is standardized using the small Modelica library `MoCaTe` (Modelica Calibration Templates).
+Lastly, the coupling between Modelica and python is standardized using the small Modelica library \href{https://github.com/RWTH-EBC/Modelica_Calibration_Templates}{Modelica Calibration Templates} (`MoCaTe`).
 However, it's usage is optional.

 ![Steps to perform in order to calibrate a model using `AixCaliBuHA`.\label{fig:flowshart}](docs/img/paper_fig_1.png){ width=60% }